A scientific analysis of monocultures, humus degradation, and the systemic consequences for our Earth

 - stabilize the soil matrix

-I wanted to know if the ground loss was real.
+I wanted to know if soil loss is real.
 It is.It is applied soil science.